-Yarrow, Achillea millefolium, plant grows in fields, on the edges of woods, and along the roadsides.
+Yarrow (Achillea millefolium) grows in fields, on the edges of woods, and along the roadsides.
 It is a very fine garden herb, easy to start from seed.
-Yarrow has lacey, fern-like leaves and white to pink aromatic flowers with gold centers that shimmer in the moonlight.
+Yarrow has lacy, fern-like leaves and white to pink aromatic flowers with gold centers that shimmer in the moonlight.

 Another wonderful way to get to know yarrow is for help with healing wounds.
 Once when we were visiting friends on Camano Island, John cut his foot pretty badly on some sharp rocks while wading in the sound.

 He sent our four-year-old son Rowan to search for some yarrow.
 John crushed up the leaves and put them right on the cut.
 The bleeding stopped within minutes and the wound healed beautifully.

 Not only will yarrow speed blood clotting.
 Yarrow helps relieve pain, disinfects wounds, promotes tissue repair, and reduces inflammation.
 Fresh yarrow leaves are best for wound healing, but you can put dried, powdered leaves right on the cut or make a compress, soaking a cloth in yarrow tea and laying it on the wound.